 It as well mentions that the company already hosted the top 50 global suppliers.
 Manu writes: “If all of them invest in India, it could potentially mean ₹15K Cr investment.”
-The attached photo with this tweet says that it would be equal to 50,000 jobs.
+The attached photo with this tweet says it would equal 50,000 jobs.

 Manu highlighted the capacity part in a separate tweet.
 He seems proud in stating that they can now ‘produce more than 2 phones / second, during operational hours.’

 On the point of investment, Xiaomi’s new announcements have come from the first-ever Supplier Investment Summit in Delhi.
-Manu at the stage said that his brand is one of the pioneers in India to start local assembly of PCBA that holds 50% value of a smartphone.
+Manu, at the stage, said that his brand is one of the pioneers in India to start a local assembly of PCBA that holds 50% value of a smartphone.
 The summit was attended by over 50 global smartphone component suppliers.